jValdron/flyball-planner/graphql/README.md

-# Flyball Practice Planner GraphQL API
+# Flyball Planner
+## GraphQL API

-This is the GraphQL API server for the Flyball Practice Planner application.
+This is the GraphQL API server for the Flyball Planner application.
 It provides a modern, type-safe API for managing flyball practices, dogs, owners, and clubs.

+## TODO
+- Fix up subscriptions (filtering by club filters out 100%?)
+- Finish up auth
+- Redis caching (mostly for subscriptions with multiple instances)

 ## Features